-Call today to schedule a FREE 30 minute consultation to find out if the Collaborative Divorce Process is right for you.
-724-759-7514
+Would you like to resolve conflicts in a safe way without leaving decisions up to a judge?
+Call or book online today to schedule a FREE 30 minute consultation to find out if the Collaborative Divorce Process is right for you.

-I work as a team member with other Collaborative Professionals to provide an emotionally sophisticated process for the resolution of family conflicts.
+The Collaborative Divorce Coach works as a team member with other Collaborative Professionals to provide an out of court process for the resolution of family conflicts.
 This process offers Respect, Privacy and Control in resolving family conflicts.

-For divorcing couples who want a private, out of court resolution, a collaborative professional team efficiently addresses your legal, financial, emotional and parenting needs and interests.
+For divorcing couples who want a private, out of court resolution, the Collaborative Professional Team helps you efficiently address your legal, financial, emotional and parenting needs and interests.

 The heart of Collaborative Practice or Collaborative Divorce Process (also called “no-court divorce,” “divorce with dignity,” “peaceful divorce”) is to offer you and your spouse or partner the support, protection, and guidance of your own collaboratively trained attorneys without going to court.
 Additionally, Collaborative Divorce allows you the benefit of child and financial specialists, divorce coaches and other professionals all working together to help you to identify and meet your goals.